 - downloadable templates and handouts.

-We aim to launch Thrive Lite to the public in autumn 2021.
-If you want to be notified when registration opens, please complete the form on our home page.
+If tyou want to be notified when registration opens for future rounds, please complete the form on our home page.

 I wish you every success as you continue to look at new ways to share THRIVE with others.
 It is such a vital toolkit to better equip our workforce to consider and measure the impact of sport and physical activity on individuals and communities – Changing Lives.
 Will be even more important now as organisations and clubs will have to reconsider what they are doing to better respond to the pandemic.Jude Deacons